smithy-lang/smithy/docs/source/spec/mqtt.rst

 ``smithy.mqtt#subscribe`` trait.
 All members of the input of the operation MUST be marked with valid ``smithy.mqtt#topicLabel`` traits.

-The operation MUST define an output shape that has an :ref:`eventStream <eventStream-trait>`.
+The operation MUST define an output shape targets a union with the :ref:`streaming <streaming-trait>`.
 The top-level output member referenced by this trait represents the message(s) sent over the MQTT topic.
 An abstraction for automatically subscribing to and asynchronously receiving events SHOULD be provided by Smithy clients.
 When that abstraction is